 Once you’ve mapped out your expenses, here’s what to do next:

-3. Get help: If you have any questions, just let us know.
+- Get help: You’ll find resources to manage your budget at the end of each budget worksheet section.
+If you have any questions, just let us know.

 Do you already know all of your costs?